-Information regarding storage conditions, quality tests, and a sample electropherogram from the current sales lot is available at www.mrcholland.com.
+Information regarding storage conditions, quality tests, and a sample electropherogram from the current sales lot is available upon request (info@mrcholland.com).

 Precautions and warnings

 For professional use only.
 Always consult the most recent product description AND the MS-MLPA General Protocol before use: www.mrcholland.com.
 It is the responsibility of the user to be aware of the latest scientific knowledge of the application before drawing any conclusions from findings generated with this product.